-We depend on a small amount of customers for our products.
-Our top four customers in 2017 accounted for approximately 48% of our revenues in 2017 (out of which our top customer accounted for approximately 21% of our revenues in 2017).
+We depend on a small number of customers for our products.
+Our top three customers in 2018 accounted for approximately 36% of our revenues in 2018 (out of which our top customer accounted for approximately 14% of our revenues in 2018).
 We expect that a small number of customers will continue to account for a significant portion of our revenues for the foreseeable future.
 Loss or cancellation of business from, significant changes in deliveries to, or decreases in the prices of products sold to, one or more of our key customers has, in the past, significantly reduced our revenues for a reporting period and could, in the future, harm our margins, results of operations, financial condition and business.

-The loss or ineffectiveness of any of our customer relationships or a reduction of purchase orders by such customers may have a material adverse effect on our operations and financial results.
+The loss or ineffectiveness of any of our key customer relationships or a reduction of purchase orders by such customers may have a material adverse effect on our operations and financial results.

-Our sales and marketing strategy includes development and maintenance of strategic relationships with leading OEMs in the servers industry and server-based systems industry, as well as leading Cloud and Telco customers, which integrate our products into their systems.
+Our sales and marketing strategy includes development and maintenance of strategic relationships with leading OEMs in the servers industry and server-based systems industry, as well as leading Cloud, Telco and service provider customers, which integrate our products into their own systems, or deploy our products in their network.
 These customers are not within our control, are not obligated to purchase our products, and may select other products that may compete with our lines of products.
 A reduction in their sales efforts or discontinuance of sales of our products by our OEMs, and/or the reduction in or discontinuance of deployments by our Cloud or Telco customers, could lead to reduced sales and could materially adversely affect our operating results.
 In addition, there is the risk that our customers would build up inventories in anticipation of a growth in sales or deployments.
 If such growth does not occur as anticipated, such customers may substantially decrease the amount of products ordered in subsequent quarters or discontinue product orders.
 The termination or loss of either one or more of our key customer relationships at approximately the same time, without being able to compensate this loss with sales to other customers might have a material adverse effect on our operations and financial results.